-Regional geophysical data is often gathered using helicopter or airplane and is used to help understand a region’s geology.
+Regional geophysical data is used to help understand a region’s geology.
 Magnetic data is used to identify changes in geology that can highlight potential mineral exploration targets.
 Magnetic data can be used to generate two-dimensional maps and three-dimensional models to identify potential mineral deposits.

-Bringing together large-scale, high quality data for the Golden Triangle region has short- and long-term uses, including improving the understanding of the area’s major geological features and the mineral systems throughout the region.
-The data will be valuable to the mineral exploration sector, governments, Indigenous groups and academia to guide decisions about mineral exploration.
-It may also guide future geoscience initiatives.
+Bringing together high-quality data for the Golden Triangle region has short- and long-term uses, including improving the understanding of the area’s major geological features and the mineral systems throughout the region.

 This project fits under Geoscience BC’s Strategic Objective of ‘Identifying New Natural Resource Opportunities’ and the goal to:

-A regional-scale geophysical compilation will enable broad interpretation of the geology and mineral potential in the Golden Triangle and can be used by mineral exploration companies, Indigenous groups, governments and academia to plan and attract investment to BC.
+Publishing detailed geophysical data can enhance interpretation of the geology and mineral potential in the Golden Triangle by mineral exploration companies, Indigenous groups, governments and academia.

 Data from this project may also be used to guide future public geoscience initiatives.

 The Golden Triangle is in the Regional District of Kitimat-Stikine in BC’s Northwest Region.
 An outline of Geoscience BC’s area of interest can be seen on the map below.
 This area was selected based on an evaluation of existing public geoscience data and input from Indigenous groups in the area.

 The northern boundary of the area of interest is directly south of Geoscience BC’s previous QUEST-Northwest project, which included geological mapping, geochemical sampling and geophysical data collection around the communities of Dease Lake, Iskut and Telegraph Creek.